MIOS32 Bootloader for Newbies

 by (most) applications.
 These parameters can be customized from the MIOS Terminal

-(part of MIOS Studio) by uploading this application.
+(part of MIOS Studio) by uploading the mios32_bootloader update application.

 Explanation of the most important parameters: